 The Seminar Speaker Series Program will provide funding to departments to host seminar speakers from other CSU campuses that they would not otherwise be able to invite.
 This program is intended to increase the exchange of ideas among campuses and ultimately lead to increased collaboration across campuses.

-Applications are now being accepted.
-Review of applications for Fall 2014 funding will begin May 7, 2014.
+Applications are now being accepted for Winter/Spring 2015 funding.
+Review of applications will begin October 1, 2014.

 Faculty Research Incentive Program

 The Faculty Research Incentive Program has been subsumed by the Grant Development Program (GDP).
 Assigned time funding is still available to tenured/tenure-track faculty members through the opportunity below.

 COAST aims to increase extramural grant activity through support to CSU teaching and research faculty to develop and submit full-length proposals for extramural funding.
 Applications should seek to advance our knowledge of marine, coastal and estuarine resources and the processes that affect them.
 Funds are intended to support activities deemed necessary to maximize subsequent success in obtaining external funding in support of scholarly work.

 The application period for AY 2014-15 is now closed.